MicrosoftDocs/learn/learn-pr/student-evangelism/collaborate-with-git/includes/4-exercise-use-shared-repo.md

     HEAD is now at 95bbc3b Change background color to light blue
     ```

-1. Now, it's safe for Alice to pull, after which she can "pop" the stash, which is organized as a stack.
+1. Now, it's safe for Alice to pull, after which they can "pop" the stash, which is organized as a stack.
 (In fact, `git stash` is shorthand for `git stash push`.
 It's a lot like the stack where you put bills that you haven't gotten around to paying yet.)
-Execute these commands:
+Run these commands:

     ```bash
     git pull
     git stash pop

     ```

     Popping the stash merges the changes.
 If changes overlap, there might be a conflict.
 You can learn how to resolve those situations in a more advanced Git module on Microsoft Learn.

-1. Alice will see this output letting her know that the merge was successful and that her changes are back, but not yet staged for commit:
+1. Alice will see this output, which lets them know that the merge was successful and that their changes are back, but not yet staged for commit:

     ```output
     Auto-merging index.html